bachya/lp-vault-manager/README.md

 Check out [this discussion on the Alfred forum](http://www.alfredforum.com/topic/991-anyway-to-delay-script-filter-from-running-ie-wait-until-user-has-stopped-typing-or-at-least-paused/).
 Long story short, Alfred processes every key press when running a Script Filter *and doesn't kill previous iterations of that script*.
 Sounds like it'll be addressed in Alfred 2.6.

-## Q: How come Firefox/Opera/etc. isn't an option when I run the `lpsetbrowser` command?
+## Q: How come Firefox/Opera/etc. isn't an option when I try to set my default browser (for `lpbrowser`)?
 A: Since I use Applescript for the application-level scripting necessary to grab the URL from the browser's tab, I need a browser that has Applescript support for that activity.
 Unfortunately, many browsers – including Firefox – don't support it.
 See [this Alfred forum topic](http://www.alfredforum.com/topic/2013-how-to-get-frontmost-tab%E2%80%99s-url-and-title-of-various-browsers/) for more info.

 If there is a particular browser that I don't yet support, but does have the requisite Applescript capabilities, let me know via the [Issues Page](https://github.com/bachya/lp-vault-manager/issues).